Meta-Learning Adaptive Loss Functions: Online Loss Function Learning

 \subsection{Problem Setup}

 In a prototypical supervised learning setup, we are given a set of $N$ independently and identically distributed (i.i.d.) examples of form $\Dataset = \{(x_{1}, y_{1}), \dots, (x_{N}, y_{N})\}$, where $x_i \in X$ is the $i$th instance's feature vector and $y_i \in Y$ is its corresponding class label.
 We want to learn a mapping between $X$ and $Y$ using some base learning model, \textit{e.g.}, a classifier or regressor, $f_{\theta}: \mathcal{X} \rightarrow \mathcal{Y}$, where $\theta$ is the base model parameters.
-In this paper, similar to others \cite{finn2017model, bechtle2021meta, raymond2022learning}, we constrain the selection of the base models to those amenable to a stochastic gradient descent (SGD) style training procedures such that optimization of model parameters $\theta$ occurs via optimizing some task-specific loss function $\Loss_{\Task}$ as follows:
+In this paper, similar to others \citep{finn2017model,bechtle2021meta}, we constrain the selection of the base models to those amenable to a stochastic gradient descent (SGD) style training procedures such that optimization of the model parameters $\theta$ occurs via optimizing some task-specific loss function $\Loss_{\Task}$ with learning rule

-where $\Loss_{\Task}$ is a handcrafted loss function, typically the cross entropy between the predicted label and the ground truth label in classification or the squared error in regression.
-The principal goal of AdaLFL is to replace this conventional handcrafted loss function $\Loss_{\Task}$ with a meta-learned adaptive loss function $\MetaLoss_{\phi}$, where the meta-parameters $\phi$ are learned simultaneously with the base parameters $\theta$, allowing for online adaptation of the loss function.
-We formulate the task of learning $\phi$ and $\theta$ as a non-stationary bilevel optimization problem, where $t$ is the current time step
+where $\Loss_{\Task}$ is a handcrafted loss function, typically the cross-entropy between the predicted label and the ground truth label in classification or the squared error in regression.
+The principal goal of AdaLFL is to reduce the reliance of models on manually designed handcrafted loss functions such as $\Loss_{\Task}$, by instead using a meta-learned adaptive loss function $\MetaLoss_{\phi}$, where the meta-parameters $\phi$ are learned simultaneously with the base parameters $\theta$, allowing for online adaptation of the loss function.
+We formulate the task of learning $\phi$ and $\theta$ as a non-stationary bi-level optimization problem, where $t$ is the current time step

-The outer optimization problem aims to meta-learn a performant loss function $\MetaLoss_{\phi}$ that minimizes the error on the given task.
-The inner optimization problem directly minimizes the learned loss value produced by $\MetaLoss_{\phi}$ to learn the base model parameters $\theta$.
+The outer optimization aims to meta-learn a performant loss function $\MetaLoss_{\phi}$ that minimizes the error on the given task.
+The inner optimization directly minimizes the learned loss value produced by $\MetaLoss_{\phi}$ to learn the base model parameters $\theta$.